desicochrane/data-science-masters/README.md

 ## Study Plan Overview

-* Block 0 - High school math
+* Block 0 - Highschool Math
-* Block 1 - College math
+* Block 1 - College Math
 * Block 2 - Computation and Algorithms
 * Block 3 - Artificial Intelligence and Machine Learning
-* Block 4 - Deep Learning and Cryptography
+* Block 4 - Deep Learning
+* Block 5 - Data Mining and Recommenders
-* Block 5 - NLP and Computer Vision
+* Block 6 - NLP and Computer Vision
+* Block 7 - Cloud Computing Architectures / Data Center Engineering

 It is recommended to look ahead so long as the general trend is that of finishing earlier blocks before later blocks.

-## Block 0 - Highschool Math Foundations
+## Block 0 - Highschool math

-Not everyone was lucky enough to have a good start with mathematics growing up.
+Not everyone was lucky enough to have a good start with math growing up.
 The goal is to level the playing field - by the end of Block 0 you should feel like you went to a highschool with world class teachers and finished top of your math class.

 #### Algebra
 - [ ] [Khan Algebra I](https://www.khanacademy.org/mission/algebra) - 63%